usc-isi-i2/t2wml-api/docs/API.md

 If both are set to True, `overwrite` will be applied.

 It is possible to `save` a Project.
-This creates a file t2wmlproj.yaml in the project directory that stores the contents of the Project (the file lists and associations)
+This creates a file proj.t2wml file in the project directory that stores the contents of the Project (the file lists and associations)

-It is also possible to `load` a project by providing the path to either the directory of a project in which a t2wmlproj.yaml file has been saved, or directly to the t2wmlproj.yaml file.
+It is also possible to `load` a project by providing the path to either the directory of a project in which a proj.t2wml file has been saved, or directly to the proj.t2wml file.

-When loading a file, the project directory is overwritten to wherever the t2wmlproj.yaml file was saved.
+When loading a file, the project directory is overwritten to wherever the proj.t2wml file file was saved.
 In other words, if you create a project in C:\username\myprojects on one computer, and then copy it to /usr/projects on another computer, loading the project from there will adjust the directory to the new directory.

 ## KnowledgeGraph